chain4energy/lockup-contract/docs/cli_usage.md

 ### 4.1.
 Deposit Rewards (Admin Only)

 Only an address from the `admins` list can fund the reward pool.
+This feature will be removed in the future, everyone is able to donate to the Smart Contract's balance using the bank command.

 ```bash
 # Deposit 1,000,000 C4E as rewards